 Glorious Sound can help you getting started with ROON ROCK

-Getting started with Roon ROCK
+Getting started with Roon ROCK with an Intel NUC

 But the people of ROON also made ROON ROCK os available for people who want build their own ROON server based on an Intel NUC.